Avram Iancu: Outbreak

-The Austrians clearly rejected the October demand that the ethnical criteria become the basis for internal borders, with the goal of creating a province for Romanians (Transylvania grouped alongside Banat and Bukovina), as they did not want to replace the threat of Hungarian nationalism with the potential of Romanian separatism.
+The Austrians clearly rejected the October demand that ethnic criteria become the basis for internal borders, with the goal of creating a province for Romanians (Transylvania grouped alongside Banat and Bukovina), as they did not want to replace the threat of Hungarian nationalism with the potential of Romanian separatism.
 Yet they did not declare themselves hostile to the rapid creation of Romanian administrative offices within Transylvania.

-The territory was organized in prefecturi ("prefectures"), with Avram Iancu and Buteanu as two prefects in the Apuseni.
-Iancu's prefecture, the Auraria Gemina (a name charged with Latin symbolism), became the most important one as it took over from bordering areas that were never really fully organized.
+The territory was organized in prefecturi ("prefectures"), with Iancu and Buteanu as two prefects in the Apuseni.
+Iancu's prefecture, the Auraria Gemina (a name charged with Latin symbolism), became the most important one as it took over from bordering areas that were never fully organized.

-In the same month, the administrative efforts were put to a halt, as Hungarians under Józef Bem carried out a sweeping offensive through Transylvania.
+In the same month, the administrative efforts were halted, as Hungarians under Józef Bem carried out a sweeping offensive through Transylvania.
 With the discreet assistance of Imperial Russian troops, the Austrian army (except for the garrisons at Alba Iulia and Deva) and the Austrian-Romanian administration retreated to Wallachia and Wallachian Oltenia (both were, at the time, under Russia's occupation).

 Attrition

-On 8 November, Avram Iancu, along with his 4,000 combatants of the "Auraria Gemina" Legion took part in joint military actions with Austrian forces.
+On 8 November, Iancu, along with his 4,000 combatants of the "Auraria Gemina" Legion, took part in joint military actions with Austrian forces.
 The Legion reached Turda, and the city surrendered without a fight on 20 November.
 Then, he and his troops returned to the mountains.
-On 29 November, Avram Iancu had another 1,500 troops mobilized for action.
+On 29 November, Iancu had another 1,500 troops mobilized for action.
 On 4 December, he reached Săcuieu, and on 6–7 December, he and his men were ordered to attack the enemy lines by surprise.
-However, the attack failed, due to the incompetence of an Austrian officer, and the Romanians were forced to withdraw by 10 December.
-By early January 1849, the control over Transylvania was almost entirely regained by the Hungarian Army.
-The Romanian fighters holding out in their mountains stronghold were running low of supplies, having only 800 rifles to arm a few thousand men, and were completely surrounded by Hungarian troops by the end of March.
+However, the attack failed due to the incompetence of an Austrian officer, and the Romanians were forced to withdraw by 10 December.
+By early January 1849, the control over Transylvania was almost entirely regained by the Hungarian army.
+The Romanian fighters holding out in their mountain stronghold were running low on supplies, having only 800 rifles to arm a few thousand men, and were completely surrounded by Hungarian troops by the end of March.

 In April 1849, Iancu was approached by the Hungarian envoy Ioan Dragoș (in fact, a Romanian deputy in the Hungarian Parliament).

-Dragoș appeared to have been acting out of his own desire for peace, since Iancu's troops were tying down too many Hungarian troops, about 10,000, a third of the Hungarian Army in Transylvania, according to Hungarian general János Czetz.
+Dragoș appeared to have been acting out of his own desire for peace, since Iancu's troops were tying down too many Hungarian troops: about 10,000, a third of its army in Transylvania, according to Hungarian general János Czetz.
 He worked hard to get the Romanian leaders to meet him in Abrud and listen to the Hungarian demands.
 Iancu's direct adversary, Hungarian commander Imre Hatvany, seems to have taken advantage of the provisional armistice to attack the Romanians in Abrud.
 He did not, however, benefit from a surprise, as Iancu and his men retreated and then encircled him.
 Meanwhile, Dragoș was lynched by the Abrud crowds, in the belief that he was part of Hatvany's ruse.